Adopted Kitten is 10-Year-Old’s Constant Companion

 We didn’t notice at first, but during the time we were fostering the “H kittens,” Kimmy formed a special bond with Haven.
 They spent hours snuggling together while Kimmy read or played games.
 When it came time to take the kittens back to the shelter to get adopted, Kimmy did not want to let Haven go.
 She cried and told her she hoped that whoever adopted her would love her as much as Kimmy did.
 After her initial round of crying, she would not even talk about the kittens because she said it hurt too much to think of not seeing Haven again.

 Haven was at the shelter for five days before we returned to bring her home for good.
 My husband and I recognized that the bond between our daughter and this little kitten was special and could not be broken.
 The joy on Kimmy’s face when she saw Haven and knew that she was not leaving again was immeasurable.

 It has been two months since we adopted Haven.
 Kimmy feeds her and cleans her litterbox.
 They still snuggle most of the day together, and Haven sleeps with her at night.
 We know that they will be constant companions for years and that when we have to move again, Haven will provide support and stability for Kimmy.
 Haven is a precious and perfect addition to our family.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Terri won Southern Pines Animal Shelter in Hattiesburg, Mississippi a 2019 Holiday Wishes award.